shgonzalez/shgonzalez.github.io/_posts/2017-05-02-LDAP-+-Active-Directory-Configuration-Part-I.markdown

 comments: true
 title: "LDAP + Active Directory Configuration Part 1"
 date:   2017-05-02 16:16:01 -0400
+image: /assets/img/ldapscheme.jpg
+description: In this tutorial I going to show you how to setup a LDAP Directory working with Active Directory which holds the username and password but the LDAP Directory holds the groups and authorizations in the Linux Domain.
 ---

 In this tutorial I going to show you how to setup a LDAP Directory working with Active Directory which holds the username and password but the LDAP Directory holds